-There are many potential paths and combinations of resource and transmission builds to achieving New York's climate change requirements.
-As the current power system continues to evolve, evaluating a multitude of expansion scenarios will facilitate identification of common and unique challenges to achieving the electric system mandates New York State has set for 2030 and 2040.
-A thorough understanding of these challenges will help build a path for investors and policymakers to achieve a greener and reliable future grid efficiently and cost effectively.
-Through this Outlook several key findings were brought to light:
+Formatted: Font: Roboto Condensed, 38.5 pt, Font color: CustomColor(RGB(0,93,133))Condensedby 0.75 pt achieving New York's climate change requirements. -As the current power system continues to evolve, evaluating a multitude of expansion scenarios will facilitate identification of common and unique challenges to achieving the electric system milestones mandates New York State has set for 2030 and 2040.- A thorough understanding of these challenges will help build a path for investors and policymakers to achieve a greener and reliable future grid.
+This efficiently and cost effectively.
+Through this Outlook evaluates four possible scenarios to better understand the challenges ahead and provides the following several key findings were brought to light: